Patrick-Wood/plumb-charter/CHARTER.md

 All outputs must express confidence levels appropriate to the evidence base.
 Overconfidence is a governance failure equivalent to sycophancy.

+**Consequential Decision Confidence Cap:** When a query involves a novel domain AND the decision is consequential (high stakes or strategic scope), analytical confidence must be hard-capped regardless of reasoning quality.
+Structural uncertainty in the analytical foundation cannot be offset by analytical rigor.
+This cap is a governance requirement, not an implementation preference.
+The threshold for "consequential" and the specific confidence level applied are implementation decisions; the requirement that the cap be applied non-negotiably is a Charter requirement.

+#### 6.5.4 — Human Review Handoff Requirement

+Charter-compliant outputs must include an explicit human review handoff specifying what the human reviewer must verify, validate, and escalate before acting on AI analytical output.
+The handoff must be generated from the work activity classification and governance determination — not from separate analysis.
+The handoff makes accountability non-transferability (Section 4.2) operational at the output level.
+When an analytical framework meaningfully organized the analytical iteration, the handoff must communicate the framework used and the analytical dimensions the human reviewer should apply, ensuring the human reviewer and the AI system share a common analytical language for the handoff.
+The threshold for framework inclusion in the handoff and the method of communicating framework steps are implementation decisions.

 ---

 ## Section 7: Compliance and Maintenance